niconi19/LLM-Conversation-Safety/README.md

 }
 ```

-If you find out a mistake or any related materials could be helpful, feel free to contact us or make a PR.
+If you find out a mistake or any related materials could be helpful, feel free to contact us or make a PR🌟.

 ## :pushpin:Table of Contents